Leatherface: Personality

-The Next Generation incarnation would mark the most radically different and overtly comedic interpretations of the character.
+The Next Generation incarnation marked the most radically different and overtly comedic interpretations of the character.
 Writer-director Henkel decided upon a satirical approach for the fourth entry in the series, casting a more "androgynous type" actor for the role.
 Traits only briefly explored in the original film such as the character's cross-dressing, and sexual ambiguity, were implemented to a greater extent in The Next Generation.
-Instead of being a source of dread as with the previous entries, Leatherface was redefined as a transvestite that dressed in the flesh of female victims, something film scholar Scott Von Doviak referred to as a "tortured drag queen".
-The three interchanging masks for the character would return for the film, to show off the character's sexually confused and deranged mental state.
-As actor Jacks explained, each mask represented a different "character" or aspect of Leatherface which he was attempting to express.
-Jacks would go on to explain that the masks themselves were meant to resemble real-life caricatures of the typical family dynamics, which he claimed was the filmmaker's intention in the original film.
+Instead of being a source of dread as with the previous entries, Leatherface was redefined as a transvestite that dressed in the flesh of female victims, something film scholar Scott Von Doviak described as a "tortured drag queen".
+The three interchanging masks for the character returned for the film to show off the character's sexually confused and deranged mental state.
+As actor Jacks explained, each mask represented a different "character" or aspect of Leatherface, which he was attempting to express.
+Jacks went on to explain that the masks themselves were meant to resemble real-life caricatures of the typical family dynamics, which he claimed was the filmmaker's intention in the original film.

-The personality of Leatherface would evolve from that of a frightened child and rebellious teenager into a sadistic, rage-fueled serial killer in Platinum Dunes remake series.
+The personality of Leatherface evolved from that of a frightened child and rebellious teenager into a sadistic, rage-fueled serial killer in Platinum Dunes remake series.
 Although still mentally disabled, Leatherface is depicted as being more unstable and violent than any previous incarnations of the character, also establishing the character as the primary killer and enforcer for the Hewitt family (the timeline's version of the Sawyer family).
-Screenwriter Scott Kosar wanted to put his own unique spin on the character, developing the notion of the character having been born with skin cancer, which caused him to be bullied and ridiculed throughout his life; transforming him into 'a raging maniac' who was protected and insulated from the outside world by his family.
+Screenwriter Scott Kosar wanted to put his spin on the character, developing the notion of the character having been born with skin cancer, which caused him to be bullied and ridiculed throughout his life; transforming him into 'a raging maniac' who was protected and insulated from the outside world by his family.
 In contrast to other incarnations of the character, which have depicted Leatherface as child-like in his behavior, Brynuarski stated that Leatherface was fully aware of his murderous actions and violent nature to the point where he enjoyed killing, seeing it as a way of revenge for the way he was treated throughout his life and an outlet for his long-suppressed rage.
-Marcus Nispel, who helmed the remake, felt Kosar's iteration of the character had answered questions that the original film put forth but never explained; specifically the notion on what motivated character to commit his horrific acts and how a family would support their actions.
-Wanting to have the character appear as realistic as possible, Nispel decided to incorporate a scene where Leatherface removes his mask, as he felt it showed the audience that there was a man underneath the mask.
+The novelization further explored the character's psyche, depicting this version of Leatherface as more overtly evil than any other incarnation of the character.
+In a scene that was removed from one of the earlier scripts, Leatherface brutally murders Jedediah, a child and the youngest member of his family, after the latter attempts to stop him from going after Erin.